tesseract-ocr/tessdoc/TrainingTesseract-4.00---Replace-Top-Layer.md

 The above commands extract the existing LSTM model for Hindi from ./tessdata and changes the top layer for it for Bihari using the .lstmf files created earlier, given in the train_listfile.
 As an alternate to --targer_error_rate <error-rate> one can use --max_iterations <iterations>.

 This process can be stopped at any time.
 Giving the command again restarts the process.
 The --model_output directory holds the intermittent 'best' language models and the latest checkpoint for the training so far.

+Currently this process has a bug and gets aborted.
 ```
 lstmtraining --model_output ~/tesstutorial/bihlayer_from_hin/bihlayer.lstm \
   --continue_from ~/tesstutorial/bihlayer_from_hin/bihlayer_checkpoint \